iylim/class-notes/week2/README.md

 Line height should be somewhere between 1.4 and 1.6, depending on the font.
 > The main goal is to make it so you can comfortably jump from one line to the next without getting disoriented.

+Combined with text width, a comfortable line-height can make content less intimidating and more inviting.

 __Establish a visual rhythm__